nick23-s/Assembler-simulator-in-C/README.md

 2. **I-type Instructions:**
    - One operand is a constant (immediate number).
    - Arithmetic and logical operations use the rs register and the immediate value, storing the result in the rt register.
    - Equality instructions compare values in rs and rt registers, potentially jumping to a label if they are equal.
-The jump target is encoded in the immediate field, allowing jumps within a range of ±16 bytes.
+The jump target is encoded in the immediate field, allowing jumps within a range of ±16 bits.
    - Load and save instructions handle data transfer between registers and memory, using the sum of rs and the immediate value as the memory address.

 3. **J-type Instructions:**